boxcutter/ubuntu/README.md

 Parallels requires that the
 [Parallels Virtualization SDK for Mac](http://www.parallels.com/downloads/desktop) be installed as an additional preqrequisite.

+We make use of JSON files containing user variables to build specific versions of Ubuntu.
+You tell `packer` to use a specific user variable file via the `-var-file=` command line option.
+This will override the default options on the core `ubuntu.json` packer template, which builds Ubuntu 14.04 by default.

+For example, to build Ubuntu 15.04, use the following:

+    $ packer build -var-file=ubuntu1504.json ubuntu.json

+If you want to make boxes for a specific desktop virtualization platform, use the `-only` parameter.
+For example, to build Ubuntu 15.04 for VirtualBox:

+    $ packer build -only=virtualbox-iso -var-file=ubuntu1504.json ubuntu.json

+The boxcutter templates currently support the following desktop virtualization strings:

+* parallels-iso - Parallels desktop virtualization (Requires the Pro Edition - Desktop edition won't work)
+* virtualbox-iso - VirtualBox desktop virtualization
+* vmware-iso - VMware Fusion or VMware Workstation desktop virtualization

+## Building the Vagrant boxes with the Makefile

 A GNU Make `Makefile` drives the process via the following targets: